derekvincent/djv-iac-infra-module/subnets/README.md

 # Subnets

-Provisions a set of subnets that can either be Public or Private based in the specificied VPC and AZs.
+Provisions a set of subnets that can either be Public or Private based in the specified VPC and AZs.

-Provides the ability to provisiion a NAT gateway (public subnets) and setups up route tables.
+Provides the ability to provision a NAT gateway (public subnets) and setups up route tables.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements